Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Seattle has played 53 games this season with over 5.5 goals.
+- Dallas' games this season have gone over this matchup's total of 5.5 goals 45 times.

-- The Stars are 18-6 this season when favored on the moneyline.
+- The Stars have won 75.0% of their games when they've been a moneyline favorite this season (18-6).

-- The Kraken have been the underdog 21 times this season, and upset their opponent in eight, or 38.1%, of those games.

-- Seattle has won eight of its 14 games when it is the underdog by +120 or longer on the moneyline.
+- Seattle has gone 8-6 when bookmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props